parallelpro/surface/README.md

 - `mesa_work/`: Constains the MESA/GYRE inlists used to produce the stellar models.

-- `fDnu.ipynb`': Contains the source code to calculate correction factors for the $\Delta\nu$ scaling relation presented in this work.
+- `fDnu.ipynb`: Contains the source code to calculate correction factors for the $\Delta\nu$ scaling relation presented in this work.

 - `requirements.txt`: Lists the Python packages required for this project.
 Note that two additional unreleased packages, `asteroseismology` and `grid`, are also required.
 These can be accessed on GitHub at the following links:
     - [asteroseismology](https://github.com/parallelpro/asteroseismology)